Multiplicity of solutions to a class of degenerate elliptic equations in both sub-critical and critical cases

-where $w_\epsilon$ defined in (\ref{Asy}) and $\mu^*$ is obtained in Lemma \ref{Fsol}. \end{lem} \begin{proof} Since the function $g$ satisfies $(g_2)$ and the Grushin operator $\Delta_\lambda$ is uniformly elliptic away from $x=0$ plane, well-established elliptic theory guarantees that $u_\mu\in L^\infty(B_{2R}(z_0))$.
-We choose this specific ball and define the functions $u_\epsilon$ and $w_\epsilon$, as introduced in the preliminary section (see, (\ref{Asy})).
+where $w_\epsilon$ defined in (\ref{Asy}) and $\mu^*$ is obtained in Lemma \ref{Fsol}. \end{lem} \begin{proof} Since the function $g$ satisfies $(g_2)$ and the Grushin operator $\Delta_\lambda$ is uniformly elliptic away from $x=0$ plane, well-established elliptic theory guarantees that $u_\mu\in L^\infty(B_{2R}(z_0))$ (this ball is defined in condition $g_2$).
+We choose this specific ball and define the functions $u_\epsilon$ and $w_\epsilon$, as introduced in the preliminary section (see (\ref{Asy})).
 Since $u_\mu$ and $w_\epsilon$ are non-negative, we have